CodingItWrong/codingitwrong.com/_posts/2019-05-13-spring-framework-an-opinionated-intro.md

 Started SpringBootVideoGamesApplication in 5.835 seconds (JVM running for 7.221)
 ```

 Let's interact with our web service using the [Postman][postman] API client.
 Download and start Postman.
 Create a new POST request to `http://localhost:8080/games/`.
-From the Body tab, choose "raw", then "JSON (application/json)", then enter something like the following:
+From the Body tab, choose "raw", then "JSON", then enter something like the following:

 ```json
 {